Updated on August 13, 2020

 Using IBFT 2.0 networks with three nodes for production purposes is not recommended.

 Reaching consensus and adding blocks is faster in Clique networks.
-For Clique, the probability of a fork increases number as the of validators increases.
+For Clique, the probability of a fork increases as the number of validators increases.

 For IBFT 2.0, the time to add new blocks increases as the number of validators increases.